Meirong1314/PythonProject/README.md

 # PythonProject
-This is my own practice project with python
+This is my first practice project with python in GitHub